khonsulabs/okaywal/.rustme/docs.md

 `SegmentReader` to return an AbortedEntry result.
 Any already-read chunks from this entry should be ignored/rolled back by the `LogManager`.

-The first four bytes of a chunk is the data length in little-endian representation.
+The first four bytes of a chunk are the data length in little-endian representation.
 The data for the chunk follows.

-Finally, a four-byte crc32 ends the chunk.
+Finally, a four-byte CRC-32 ends the chunk.

 If a reader does not encounter a new chunk marker (2) or an end-of-entry marker (3), the entry should be considered abandoned and all chunks should be ignored.